|

 cite conical pinacula as a feature of H. armigera.
 Another problem is mandible wear.
 Chloridea virescens can have a well developed

 inner tooth or just a scar (Neunzig 1969: figs 6, 7).
 This may explain why some authors see a tooth on H. armigera while others do not.
+Unfortunately, the quarantine significance of H. armigera forces us to evaluate conflicting literature and attempt a diagnosis.
+In

 New Zealand, the black spiracles and three bands of microspines will separate H. armigera from H. puntigera (with brown spiracles)